alexSysBio/alexSysBio/README.md

-# 🔬 Welcome to My GitHub Profile! 🔬
+# 🔬 Welcome to My GitHub! 🔬

 ## About Me
 I am a **Research Specialist** in the **Jacobs-Wagner Lab** at **Stanford University**.
 My research integrates **high-content imaging** with **big-data analysis** to understand how cellular functions, homeostasis, and phenotypic variability emerge from the physical interactions between biologically significant components, the scaling of growth constituents, and the biosynthetic gating of cell cycle processes.